glowinthedark/acw/docs/acw37.md

 So many of the problems on many cases stem from this one area of "being engulfed" by another or others.

-Main Entry: enï¿½gulf
+Main Entry: en·gulf
 Pronunciation: in-'g&lf, en-
 Function: transitive verb
 Date: 1555

-1 : to flow over and enclose : OVERWHELM the mounting seas threatened to engulf the island
+1 : to flow over and enclose : OVERWHELM <the mounting seas threatened to engulf the island>

 2 : to take in (food) by or as if by flowing over and enclosing
-- enï¿½gulfï¿½ment /-m&nt/ noun
+- en·gulf·ment /-m&nt/ noun

 "Being engulfed" is somewhat akin to being eaten by someone or something.
 When a universe collapses in on a being it gives him the